 Navigating financial planning as someone who is self-employed can sometimes be an overwhelming maze of trying to pay taxes, find health insurance, and save for retirement.

 Planning ahead for retirement is something that might get easily overlooked by many freelancers or contractors.
-In fact, only half of all Americans have access to a 401(k), making alternative methods of saving for retirement that much more important.
+In fact, less than half of all Americans have access to a 401(k), making alternative methods of saving for retirement that much more important.

 A SEP IRA allows a self-employed individual or a small business owner to make retirement contributions into a traditional IRA.
 SEP IRA rules make it so that the account is established in the employee’s name, not the business’s.